dsp465/CDO_tvmaze_data_engineering_assignment/README.md

 **Overview**

 This repository contains a full end-to-end Data Engineering pipeline for TVMaze data using Databricks, PySpark, Delta Lake, and CI/CD workflows.
+“The final code is in the feature/data_assignment branch.”
 The project covers:

 Bronze Layer – raw data ingestion from TVMaze API into Delta Lake.